-If you have applied to a self-design or liberal studies program, you will enroll in SDLR 550: Professional Development Seminar where you will research and develop your program.
-Self-design or liberal studies learners will be fully admitted after their programs have been approved by Academic Affairs.
-Prerequisites for SDLR 550 are: receipt of all prior college transcripts by the Admissions Office.
-CRIT 500 and ENG 500 are recommended.
+If you have applied to a self-design or liberal studies program, you will enroll in SDLR 550: Self-Design Seminar where you will research and develop your program.
+Selfdesign or liberal studies learners will receive a complete plan of study after their programs have been approved by Academic Affairs.
+Prerequisites for SDLR 550 are: admission to the B.S.
+Self-Design or B.A.
+Liberal Studies program, receipt of all official college transcripts by the Admissions Office and permission of advisor.